NASA-IMPACT/COSMOS/LOCAL_VERIFICATION_GUIDE.md

 `ecs.describe_tasks`.
 The `run_id` namespacing means an old run's status can never satisfy a newer dispatch.

-The indexer isn't deployed yet, so here we simulate **its half only** — the `status.json` responses — while running COSMOS's poller for real.
+The indexer is live in the dev account, but a local walkthrough has no business starting real Fargate tasks — so here we simulate **its half only** — the `status.json` responses — while running COSMOS's poller for real.
 Three outcomes, continuing from *Indexing Failed on Test*:

 **Do this** — paste into `shell_plus`: